aragon/nest/grants/Ethsignals/FollowupQuestionsAnswers.md

 **5) Regarding the Ethereum influencers list, I understand the list is 100% algorithmically generated, is this algorithm open?**

-Regarding the influencer list, we are currently testing and doing research on the viability of something like cryptoinfluencers.io in order for us to determine if their system is appropriate for our project.
+Regarding the influencer list, we are currently testing and doing research on the viability of something like cryptoinfluencers.io in order for us to determine if a system like this is appropriate for our project.

-The algorithm development will be the responsibility of cryptoinfluencers.io group.
-They have stated in our channels that they will indeed be opening this up.
+The algorithm development will be the responsibility of the cryptoinfluencers.io group (or whichever partner that we may work with).
+The cryptoinfluencers.io group have stated in our Riot channes that they will indeed be opening this up.

 According to them “... our goal is to open-source our algorithm and decentralize its governance.
 We just believe that starting in a centralized model and decentralizing once we prove that it can work increases chances of success.”

-Part of our evaluation will include whether or not this code is open.

 **6) Regarding the EIPs explorer, can you describe a bit more in detail what are we going to see here, how detailed is this going to be?**